International applicants must complete all academic requirements for admissions in an accredited United States or Canadian college or university.

 Accepted international applicants must verify the ability to finance their medical education.
 Foreign nationals are not eligible for financial support from the federal government or Penn State University.
 Learn about the financial aid verification procedure for Penn State University and the College of Medicine.

-If you have questions about your application or about admissions, please contact the Penn State College Medicine Office of Student Affairs at 717-531-8755 or StudentAdmissions@pennstatehealth.psu.edu.
+If you have questions about your application or about admissions, please contact the Penn State College of Medicine Office of Student Affairs at 717-531-8755 or StudentAdmissions@pennstatehealth.psu.edu.